How Long Is Breastmilk Good In The Fridge?

 This labeling system is especially important if you have multiple containers stored in a larger unit like an outdoor freezer or american fridge freezers.

-Thawing Breastmilk Safely
+Thawing Refrigerated Breastmilk Safely

-Never use a microwave to thaw or heat breastmilk, as this can create hot spots that could burn your baby's mouth and destroy precious nutrients.
-For more information on managing your refrigerator's settings for optimal food safety, see our article on fridge temp.
+Thaw breastmilk in the refrigerator rather than at room temperature.
+Plan ahead, as it can take several hours for the milk to thaw completely.
+To use the milk more quickly, place the sealed container under cool running water, gradually increasing the temperature to lukewarm.
+Never use a microwave to thaw or heat breastmilk, as this can create hot spots that could burn your baby's mouth and destroy nutrients.
+For more on managing your refrigerator's settings, see our article on fridge temp.

 Signs of Spoiled Breastmilk